geotools/geotools/docs/user/library/coverage/jdbc/index.rst

 scaleop
   The interpolation method to use (1 = nearest neighbour, 2 = bipolar, 3 = bicubic)

+axisOrder
+   The module compares the CRS from the read request to the CRS stored in the configuration.
+If the axis order differ, an x axis switch is performed.
+   Some clients are doing this before calling the module and the plugin switches again resulting in the original envelope.
+A value of "true" suppresses this switch.

 verify
   if you have image data and georeferencing information in different tables and the the attribute cardinality is true , the plugin will check the number of records in each table.
 If the numbers are not equal, the image/pyramid will be removed and you see a warning in the log.
 This check is intended for testing environments, set the value to false in production environments to avoid bad performance.